About pages are weird.

 She died in December of 2022 at 14.

-The experience of being Anni’s mom changed me forever.
+The experience of being Anni's mom changed me forever.
 Her short life made me think about my short life in a more expansive way.
-What is really important?
-What does it mean to live life to the fullest?
-What does it mean to love wholeheartedly?
-What does it mean for me to love myself?
+What's actually important?
+What does it mean to live fully, love wholeheartedly — and what did it mean for me to find myself again inside all of it?

 We don’t get to choose the hand we’re dealt, but we do get to choose how to play the game.